Root

 How I Use Root

-As I’m finishing a source (or even mid-way through a book), I’ll often notice a recurring theme and start drafting a takeaway.
-I’ll give it a rough title and attach citations as references.
-For example, while reading the Steve Jobs biography, a pattern that stood out early was his ability to persuade people through charm and charisma; I created a takeaway around that theme and linked the supporting quotes as they surfaced.
+As I’m finishing a source, I’ll often notice a recurring theme and start drafting a takeaway.
+I’ll give it a rough title and attach citations as I go.
+For example, while reading the Steve Jobs biography, a pattern that stood out early was his ability to persuade through charm and conviction; I created a takeaway around that theme and linked supporting quotes as they surfaced.
+When the same idea starts appearing across multiple sources, that’s when I’ll open a note and start writing something longer.

 Roadmap